-- J{4.4} The total remaining landfill capacity for the North East of England region is estimated to be 19,451,401 m3 (based on data from 2018) or 23,341,681 tonnes. - J{4.5} This is based on information from the Environment Agency Conditional Licence Register, 2018, and takes into consideration inert and non-hazardous landfills only. - J4.6 The client has confirmed that the Teesport 3 hazardous landfill located within the STDC area will be the designated site for any hazardous waste which arises during the construction phase of the proposed development. - J4.7 Landfills operated by Highfield Environmental at the STDC site are included within the total landfill capacity data for the region. - J4.8 Landfill capacity within the region is considered to be sufficient in comparison to typical quantities of waste arising from construction projects in the UK.
-Furthermore, the consideration of high rates of materials reuse/ recycling within construction projects, supported by national targets, means the risk to remaining landfill capacity is low, and has been used to establish the sensitivity of the receptor. - J4.9 Based on Table J3.1, the remaining landfill capacity in the region is considered to be a low sensitivity receptor.
+- M{4.2} The total remaining landfill capacity for the North East of England region is estimated to be 19,451,401 m3 (based on data from 2018) or 23,341,681 tonnes (Ref 21). - M{4.3} This is based on information from the Environment Agency Conditional Licence Register, 2018 (Ref 22), and takes into consideration inert and non-hazardous landfills only. - M{4.4} The client has confirmed that the Highfield landfill located within the Teesworks area is the preferred site for any hazardous waste which arises during the construction phase of the proposed development.
+Its remaining approximate hazardous merchant landfill capacity is 2,025,194 cubic metres as of 2019 (Ref 23).
+Due to the limited nationwide availability of hazardous waste landfill and as this site is acting as a key hub this is therefore considered to be a medium sensitivity. - M{4.5} Landfills operated by Highfield Environmental Limited at the STDC site are included within the total landfill capacity data for the region. - M4.6 Landfill capacity within the region is considered to be sufficient in comparison to typical quantities of waste arising from construction projects in the UK.
+Furthermore, the consideration of high rates of materials reuse/ recycling within construction projects, supported by national targets, means the risk to remaining landfill capacity is low, and has been used to establish the sensitivity of the receptor. - M{4.7} Based on Table M{3.1}, the remaining landfill capacity in the region is considered to be a low sensitivity receptor.